ProjectEvergreen/wcc/docs/pages/docs.md

 ### Data Loader

-To support component-level data loading and hydration scenarios, a file with a custom element definition can also export a `getData` function to inject into the custom elements constructor at execution time.
+To support component-level data loading and hydration scenarios, a file with a custom element definition can also export a `getData` function to inject into the custom elements constructor at build time.
 This can be serialized right into the component's Shadow DOM!

 For example, you could preload a counter component with an initial counter state, which would also come through the `constructor`.